FlorianStuettgen/EvoSec-Lab/README.md

 ## Why EvoSec?

-EvoSec combines enterprise-grade infrastructure, AI-automation & security, making it ideal for professional research and education.
+EvoSec combines enterprise-grade infrastructure, AI-automation & security for professional research and education.

 As of December 2025, EvoSec is now fully operational!